CARES Act & COVID-19 Emergency Grants

 |Date||Total # of Students Eligible||Total # of Students Receiving Funding||Total Funding Distributed|

-*GCCC acknowledges that as of this date, this figure represents the number of Spring 2020 students who are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore eligible to receive an emergency financial aid grant.
+*GCCC acknowledges that as of this date, this figure represents the number of Spring and/or Summer 2020 students who are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore eligible to receive an emergency financial aid grant.

 **GCCC acknowledges that as of this date, the figure indicated represents the number of students who have received an emergency financial aid grant.